banerjek/folio_circrules_test/README.md

 ## 3. Load the Extension

 1. Click the **Load unpacked** button
-2. In the file picker, select the extracted repository folder (the one containing `manifest.json`)
+2. In the file picker, select the zipped repository folder
 3. Click **Select Folder**

 ---